WasmGPU - v0.6.0

 });

-Using the IIFE bundle instead of the ESM bundle is exactly the same as above, except you must use a script tag instead of an import statement:
+Using the IIFE bundle instead of the ESM bundle is exactly the same as above, except you must use an HTML script tag instead of a JavaScript import statement:

 <script src="https://cdn.jsdelivr.net/gh/Zushah/WasmGPU@0.6.0/dist/WasmGPU.iife.min.js"></script>